Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 - filter results based on certain criteria

-Let's take a look at how we can use query params in our Flask app to filter the endpoint results.
+Let's take a look at how we can use query params in our Flask app to filter an endpoint's results.

 ## Reading Query Params From a Request